 Clean Eating is simple.
 It is eating the right food, the right way.
 In the Caribbean clean eating is the norm.
 You may find some fried foods such as fritters and accras here and there, but in reality, most of the food is cooked with fresh ingredients.
 By the way, let’s not forget about the industrial era that caused several manufacturers to start creating frozen meals and foods in labs.
 We won’t go there today!

 I grew up on clean eating and still enjoying it.
 My family and I have made some adjustment in our lifestyle throughout the years for health reasons and the environment.
-I learned a long time ago that not only growing up spiritually is a must, eating correctly would be an essential factor for a healthy lifestyle as well.
+I learned a long time ago that growing up in a religious environment was important, eating healthy foods would be an essential factor for a healthy lifestyle as well.

 What is Caribbean Inspired Recipes

-Caribbean Inspired Recipes have more spices, more flavor compared to a few other cuisines.
-Our way of cooking is very similar from islands to islands and even to other other places around the world.
+Caribbean Inspired Recipes have more spices, and more flavor when compared to a few other cuisines.
+Our way of cooking is very similar from islands to islands and even from different places around the world.
 For example, a rice and beans dish is cooked differently everywhere.
 In some parts of the Caribbean, coconut milk is added to the rice mixture during the cooking process.
-In other parts, garlic, a bouquet garni, salt, and pepper are used for flavor.
+In other regions, garlic, a bouquet garni, salt, and pepper are added for flavor.
 Other parts add smoked meat or cured meat.
 Some places only add salt and pepper and even cook the dish in a rice cooker,

 Caribbean foods are very popular these days.
 People have become accustomed to the way we cook and have incorporated our flavors to their foods.
 The dishes are recognizable from the way they are prepared and taste.